-Following in the megalomaniacal machinations of the Disney Villainous board game - which earned high marks in our list of the best board games - Marvel Villainous: Infinity Power will let players take on the roles of five villains from across the Marvel universe.
-Their ranks will include Thanos, Hela, and Ultron, with the two remaining nemeses to be revealed at a later date.
+This gives us hope that the rest of the game will be just as original.
+Following in the megalomaniacal footsteps of the original Disney Villainous board game - which earned high marks in our list of the best board games - Marvel Villainous: Infinite Power lets players take on the role of five villains from across the Marvel universe.
+As we mentioned above, their ranks include Thanos, Hela, and Ultron.
+The remaining character will be announced at a later date.

 Looking for some duet-friendly games?
 Check out our guide to the best board games for 2 players.

-I deeply hope that one of the two is MODOK because, A) he's MODOK, and B) I need to see Villainous' beautifully minimalist game piece design applied to a giant floating head with tiny arms and legs.
+We deeply hope that the remaining villain is MODOK because, A) he's MODOK, and, B) we need to see Villainous' beautifully minimalist game piece design applied to a giant floating head with tiny arms and legs.
 The Disney Villainous expansions proved the formula is ideal for adding on new challengers, so that's always an option if he doesn't make the first cut.

 Marvel Villainous: Infinite Power is being designed by Prospero Hall and published by Ravensburger, the same team behind Disney Villainous, so it's already off to a strong start.
-You'll be able to pick up a copy for $34.99 starting in August 2020, and the base game will support two to four players from ages 12 and up.
+You'll be able to pre-order as of July 6 2020, and can pick up a copy for $34.99 from July 26 2020.
+The base game will support two to four players from ages 12 and up.

-Find even more to play in our lists of the best card games for adults.
+Find even more to play in our list of the best card games for adults.